jyotilaxmi98/My-SQL-stuffs/SQL_Commands.md

 --

 Most commonly used SQL commands are -
-* DDL(DATE DEFINTION LANGUAGE) : As the name suggests help in defining database like creating tables,dropping columns etc anything that chnages the database.
+* DDL(DATE DEFINTION LANGUAGE) : As the name suggests, it helps in defining database like creating tables,dropping columns etc anything that chnages the database.
 Commands include-
   1. CREATE
   2. ALTER
   3. DROP